-Except an episode of The Suite Life On Deck reveals that she was making herself more stupid due to her growing self doubt and self image issues. when Bailey gives her what she thinks is a chemical to increase brain power she becomes a genius.
-When they tell her, she becomes a ditz again, Bailey concludes it's her confidence and self image to blame.
+- Except the episode "Smarticle Particles" in The Suite Life On Deck reveals that she was making herself more stupid due to her growing self doubt and self image issues.
+When Bailey gives her what she thinks is a chemical to increase brain power she becomes a genius.
+When they tell her, she becomes a ditz again.
+Bailey concludes it's her confidence and self image to blame.

 - Why did Bailey get into Yale when Cody didn't?
 She's from a low income family which gives a better story of overcoming adversity.